Verben im Deutschen – Erklärungen und Beispiele

 Finally, we have reached the ‘crème de la crème’ of complicated conjunctions of strong German verbs: The conjugation in Perfekt!

 But don’t panic now.
 Here are some rules that can help you to see some light at the end of the tunnel:

 - Some verbs with “ei” change to either “ie” or “i” — ex: “beißen” (to bite) becomes “gebissen”.

 - In many cases, verbs with “ie” change to “o” — ex: “fliegen” (to fly) becomes “geflogen”.

 - A lot of verbs with “i” infinitive change to “u” — ex: “springen” (to jump) becomes “gesprungen”.

 - Many verbs with “e” typically change to “o” — ex: “sterben” (to die) becomes “gestorben”.

-As already mentioned, there are exceptions all over in conjunction.
-Probably you won’t be able to avoid heard studying of German verb conjunction.
-Nevertheless, I hope that the tricks and examples could help you to clear up at least some parts of the conjunction of German verbs!
+As already mentioned, there are exceptions all over in conjugation.
+Probably you won’t be able to avoid studying hard of German verb conjugation.
+Nevertheless, I hope that the tricks and examples could help you to clear up at least some parts of the conjugation of German verbs!